SyntX34/source-engine-css-enhancer/README.md

 ***If you have any suggestions or ideas for new features, feel free to contact me.
 You can reach me via my Steam profile.***

+**Installation:**
+- Download the core and extract the archive to any folder.
+- Set the game path exactly as it is (include the /cstrike folder) inside the css_enhancer_config.json config file next to the executable.
+- On the first launch, wait for all modules to finish loading before launching the game.
+- After any changes to module configs, you must close and restart the core executable to load the new settings.
+- Keep the executable console open while playing, and close it only when you are done.
+- It is recommended to launch the executable before starting the game.
+- If for some reason the modules do not work, it may be because the autoexec is not applied by the game automatically.
+In that case, consider adding +exec autoexec.cfg to the game's launch parameters.

+**Modules installation:**
+- Download the compiled module from the repository, or compile it from the source code.
+- Place the module and its files in the modules/ folder next to the executable.
+- If the core executable is running, close it and launch it again.
+- Some modules might not include config files.
+In that case, they will be generated after the first launch.
+- After any changes to the modules or their configs, you need to close and relaunch the executable to apply the changes.

 # Ready features

 ***[ANY] WinterFX | Snow on the ground:***